lwsm99/QuantumComputerSimulation/README.md

 ## Wavefunction
 The Schrödinger equation is a fundamental equation of quantum mechanics.
 It describes the temporal change of a quantum mechanical state of a non-relativistic system.
 You can find more information on what this means and how this works in the [Wavefunction README](Wavefunction/README.md).

+## Quantum simulator
+The basics have been worked out, now it is time to build a quantum simulator.
+For the quantum simulator we first need a library to work with matrices, so we built our own library using the same concept as for complex numbers.
+The quantum simulator is then relatively simple to build.
+More information in the [Quantum Simulator README](Quantum%20Simulator/README.md).